ultrafunkamsterdam/undetected-chromedriver/README.md

 ### still passing strong ###

-- use_subprocess now defaults to True. too many people don't understand multiprocessing and __name__ == '__main__, and after testing, it seems not to make a difference anymore in chrome 104+
+- use_subprocess now defaults to True. too many people don't understand multiprocessing and __name__ == '__main__, and after testing, it seems not to make a difference anymore in Chrome 104+

 - added no_sandbox, which defaults to True, and this without the annoying "you are using unsecure command line ..." bar.